Graduate Admission

 • Applicants with an Undergraduate degree*.

 • Preference is given to those with at least two years of experience in mediation, community development or relief work, advocacy, restorative justice, working with traumatized populations or related areas.
-If you want the practical tools and knowledge to help create a more just and equitable world but have been working in an unrelated field, please contact the Admissions Director so we can have a conversation about how our programs might meet your goals.
-Email the Admissions Director at cjpadmissions@emu.edu.
+If you want the practical tools and knowledge to help create a more just and equitable world but have been working in an unrelated field, please contact the Recruitment Specialist so we can have a conversation about how our programs might meet your goals.
+Email them at cjpadmissions@emu.edu.

 • Applicants should have an undergraduate GPA of at least 2.75 (on a four-point scale).
 However, those who do not meet that criteria, but, have extensive experience in the peacebuilding field, are encouraged to apply; if all other admissions requirements are met, the applicant may be conditionally admitted.
 If the student earns a 3.0 GPA in the first semester of studies, the student’s probation status is removed and will be considered fully admitted.